gustavkarlsson/rocketchat-outgoing-webhook-server/README.md

 ## Usage
 This framework is built on the very simple [Spark](http://sparkjava.com/) web framework.

-To create your own server, just extend `RocketChatMessageRoute` and implement the `handle` method.
+To create your a server, just extend `RocketChatMessageRoute` and implement the `handle` method.
 Then fire up spark with your route and you're good to go!

 ## Example app